CyberSecuriTim/ad-gpo-deployment/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <h3> STEP 1.3: Edit the GPO </h3>

-- Right Click the newly created GPO and click "Edit..."
+- Right-click the newly created GPO and click "Edit..."
     - This will automatically open the "Group Policy Management Editor"
     - Navigate to:
       - Computer Configuration > Policies > Administrative Templates > Windows Components >  Remote Desktop Services > Remote Desktop Session Host > Connections
-      - Right click the setting "Allow users to connect remotely by using Remote Desktop Services
+      - Right-click the setting "Allow users to connect remotely by using Remote Desktop Services
         - Edit it and set its state to "Enabled".

   ![image](https://github.com/user-attachments/assets/4b534b0e-0c55-46b4-a7f7-469bef330245)